riboseinc/jekyll-theme-open-project/README.md

 # Open Project theme by Ribose

-Open Project is a theme for Jekyll oriented towards presenting open efforts such as open-source software and specifications in a navigable and elegant way.
+Open Project is a Jekyll theme (with the accompanying plugin) aiming to help organizations and individuals present open-source software and specifications in a navigable and elegant way.

 Open Project fits two types of sites: that describe one individual project, and that combine projects into sort of an open hub.